raspberrypilearning/turtley-amazing/en/step_7.md

 - Adding a few extra lines where you alter the variables `R`, `G`, and `B` would allow you to make a multicoloured spiral.
 Have a go at creating a rainbow spiral.

 --- hints --- --- hint ---
-Just lik in the last exercise, you can add to or subtract from the `R`, `G`, and `B` variables
+Just like in the previous exercise, you can add to or subtract from the `R`, `G`, and `B` variables.
 --- /hint --- --- hint ---
-Just alter the variables within the `for` loop
+Just alter the variables within the `for` loop:
 ```python
 from turtle import Turtle, Screen